pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 Also, please burn `Timeout::timeout` with fire.

-[^1]: I later found an imperfect but "good enough" solution to this,
+[^1]: I later found an imperfect but "good enough" solution to this
-    using HTTP.rb, but it hadn't come to me at this time.
+    using HTTPX, but it hadn't come to me at this time.
+Using the callbacks plugin, check the time elapsed since starting on each redirect and bail out if over the target.

 [^2]: There seems to be a [timeout
     redesign](https://github.com/httprb/http/issues/773) coming for the